The secret of Ferrari paint

 Rosso Corsa.
 These Italian words mean the signature red color of Ferrari.
 When I was into Ferrari, I heard some myths about color mixing to realize Rosso Corsa.
 Some said the color of the primer (base coat) must be yellow to realize the passionate red, while others said it was just pink to develop the surface red brighter.
 It was still the dawn of the Internet, and I just enjoyed such dubious rumors.
 One day, I came across a book reporting the restoration of 365BB (a classic Ferrari car), and saw a picture of the signature red layer peeled off.
 Under Rosso Corsa was just greenish gray, the common color of primer.
-I learned the truth is boring.
+I learned truth is not stranger than fiction.

 Since then, I have become interested and studied a little about car painting.
 As you may easily be able to imagine, the painting process of automobile factories is under automation and strict dust-and-humidity control.
 It’s completely different from a small workshop where a master painter runs a spray gun in an unstable environment depending on the weather.
 Furthermore, paint itself is different.
 The one used in automobile factories is a thermosetting type.
 The painted car bodies are put into an oven to be heated at more than 150 degrees Celsius, which is not going to happen in small workshops.
 We can never get back the new car paint condition once it is damaged.
 Do you still want to paint a whole car door only for a tiny scratch?